alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

   Note: you can see how we combine OSSFS with the [local backend](https://www.terraform.io/docs/backends/types/local.html) in order to save the tfstate files in our OSS bucket.
-* "build_webapp_infra.sh" runs the Terraform scripts to build the application infrastructure:
+* *build_webapp_infra.sh* runs the Terraform scripts to build the application infrastructure:
   ```bash
   #!/usr/bin/env bash
   #